abdelrauof97/my-new-website/_posts/2025-09-29-how-mls-will-transform-the-egyptian-real-estate-market.md

 <h4>7.
 The Challenges Ahead</h4>

-<p>Of course, adopting MLS in Egypt will not be without challenges:</p>
+<h6>Of course, adopting MLS in Egypt will not be without challenges:</h6>

 <ul><li>Many unlicensed brokers may resist the change.</li>
 <li>Realtors will need training to use MLS effectively.</li>